pragsmike/PromptCritical/docs/refs-evolutionary-prompts-papers.md

-# genetic algorithms for generating optimized prompts using evolutionary algorithms
+# Genetic algorithms for generating optimized prompts using evolutionary algorithms

 Genetic algorithms are increasingly used to automate and optimize prompt engineering for large language models (LLMs), evolving prompts through mutation,